Galloping Coroners: Legacy

 Due to the band's East-European geopolitical situation, the banned, underground status of the first 9-10 years in Hungary, the late and obstructed getting out to the Western European music market, VHK haven't reached a worldwide, global international band status.
-As explained in Forced Exposure "Had this [VHK] LP come in '73 in a tiny enough press run, it would be one of the most legendary 'lost' record of that decade."
+As explained in Forced Exposure "Had this [VHK] LP come in '73 in a tiny enough press run, it would be one of the most legendary 'lost' records of that decade."
 Critics and fellow musicians celebrated Galloping Coroners as a highly important brand of the time.
 Maximum Rock'N Roll (US) told the band "equal in spirit and grit to faves like Sonic Youth or Big Black but with an identity all its own".
 VHK is admired as highly important band by Iggy Pop, Henry Rollins, Jello Biafra (Dead Kennedys) and Einstürzende Neubauten.
 Danish fanzine, Moshable summarised in 1995: "This band have been around for many years now and have played almost everywhere in Europe but still they remain one of Europe's best kept secret.
 This is one of the most interesting bands you're likely to come across this year."